codeinabox/cv/cv.md

  * Authoring semantic and standards compliant HTML and CSS

 ### Recent Professional History

+#### Freelance JavaScript developer @ YS Lab
+_March 2016_
+Assisted sound artists Yuri Suzuki and So Kanno deploy and configure an installation using a Node back-end and Spark / Particle IoT hardware.

 #### Freelance senior software engineer @ Sainsbury's
 _May 2015 - current_